-The fact is, creating your own online store using a print-on-demand model requires little or no financial investment, no coding experience, and typically offers a simple, easy-to-understand user interface that practically anyone can master.
+The fact is, creating your own online store using a print-on-demand model requires little or no upfront costs, no coding experience, and typically offers a simple, easy-to-understand user interface that practically anyone can master.

 Continue reading to find out how to start a print on demand shopify store and how print on demand works…

 What Is “Print on Demand” and How It Works

 Print on Demand also referred to as POD, is a method of order fulfillment in which products are printed or produced one at a time and only after being purchased from an online retailer.

 Paperback books are a classic example of print on demand, where the buyers order in immediately sent to the printer, who print just the copy or copies of the book ordered, and typically packages and ships them to the customer as well.

 This same process of order and fulfillment is used for an endless supply of products from clothing to office products to sports memorabilia.